JuanThoriq/NeWorld_Ureeka_Project/README.md

 # Neworld Project

 Neworld is a React-based web application that showcases country details and provides interactive features.
-This project is developed for [your purpose, e.g., a frontend development bootcamp].
+This project is developed for a frontend development project in UREEKA.

 ## Features
 - **Homepage**: A welcoming landing page.